 Does the Library offer test or exam monitoring?

-Yes, this service is available at most branch libraries during normal open hours.
-Currently we are not able to offer this service at the Kingston or Little Boston libraries.
-The library does not charge a fee for the service, but any costs, such as printing, postage and faxing, are the responsibility of the student.
+Yes, this service is available at most Library locations during normal open hours.
+Currently, we are not able to offer this service at the Kingston or Little Boston locations.
+The Library does not charge a fee for the service but any costs, such as printing, postage and faxing, are the responsibility of the student.
 Staff members who may provide monitoring are branch managers, librarians, library associates and supervisors.
 Please also note that exams are administered in a public area where there is some ambient noise.

 How do I make arrangements?

-In advance, contact the staff of the library branch where you would like to take the test and request a monitor.
-Provide the library staff member with your full name and contact information and the name of the school or institution that will be sending the exam.
-If the institution requires a signed monitor’s statement before the exam will be sent, please present that in person at the branch library when making the initial arrangements.
+In advance, contact the Library location where you would like to take the test and request a monitor.
+Provide the Library staff member with your full name and contact information and the name of the school or institution that will be sending the exam.
+If the institution requires a signed monitor’s statement before the exam will be sent, please present that in person at your Library location when making the initial arrangements.
 Provide your school or institution with the monitor’s contact information so that the exam may be sent.

 What if it is an online test?

-Please tell the library staff when you first begin making arrangements.
-The on-line computer used for testing must be reserved in advance.
-The computer time allocated to a library user in a 24-hour period is one hour.
-If you will need longer than that to complete the test, we can arrange to do that.
+Please tell Library staff when you first begin making arrangements.
+The computer used for testing must be reserved in advance.
+The computer time allocated to a Library user in a 24-hour period is one hour; longer periods can be arranged if necessary.
 We are unable to download software or applications so please confirm what is required prior to the test.
-The library cannot be responsible for its online equipment failure.
+The Library cannot be responsible for its online equipment failure.
 If an online test is lost or Internet access is broken before the test can be completed, the student can make arrangements to retake the test at a later time.

 What if it is a paper exam?